arviz-devs/arviz/paper/paper.md

 ArviZ` is part of the broader ArviZ project, which develops tools for exploratory analysis of Bayesian models.
 The organization also maintains other initiatives, including ArviZ.jl (for Julia), PreliZ [@icazatti_2023], educational resources [@eabm_2025], and additional packages that are still in an experimental phase.

-# AI usage disclosure

-Generative AI tools were used during software development and documentation, to assist with drafting text, suggesting code patterns, and improving clarity.
-All AI-generated contributions were critically reviewed by the authors.
-Code was tested and validated against expected behavior, and all technical and scientific claims were manually verified to ensure correctness.

 # Software design

 We present a redesigned version of `ArviZ` emphasizing greater user control and modularity.
 The new architecture enables users to customize the installation and use of specific components.
 The previous `ArviZ` design divided the package into three submodules, which are now available as three independent installable packages with improved design as described next.